 The winter months can be very different.
-Whatever compost system you adopt, all life forms will become either completely or semi dormant.
+Whatever compost system you adopt, all life forms will become either completely or semi dormant, although it is possible for some microorganisms to be effective all year round.
 You can expect to see green waste material rot down but not as quickly as it will through the warmer summer months.

 Can I make compost indoors in winter?

-You can make compost under cover away from the harsh winter elements.
+You can make compost under cover, indoors, away from the harsh winter elements.
 If you have enough covered space it won’t be a problem if the weather is sub-zero.
-Provided there is enough insulation to maintain a reasonably agreeable temperature level, compost can be made.
+Provided there is enough insulation to maintain a reasonably agreeable temperature level, compost can be made indoors.

 The most effective way to make compost indoors has to be with a wormery system.
 If you are going to put any effort into housed composting then it’s worth going for a wormery.
 These are easy to set up.
 There are ready-made ‘tray’ systems which are specially designed for disposing of green waste with a good population of worms.